tyler-beck-kr/module-federation/docs/esperanto.md

 ### Phase 1 - Foundation & Testing
 - [ ] 🖌 A manually triggered workflow that targets a single federated module in the monorepo
 - [ ] 🖌 POC federated module version management via AMP
-- [ ] A non-customer facing route that utilizes the federated module.
+- [ ] A non-customer facing route/library that utilizes the federated module.
 - [ ] 🖌 Determine if/how we should deliver non-js assets currently associated with routes through a federated module, though we may not have a final solution in place.
 - [ ] 🖌 Demonstrate a code update in production
 - [ ] 🖌 Demonstrate a rollback in production